Skip to content

 Linear Predictor

-This is the value actually tells us how our response variable will change as our predictor variables change.
+This is the value that actually tells us how our response variable will change as our predictor variables change.
 Notice that here we’re now talking about multiple predictor variables, as it’s nearly always the case that a single variable will not be the only thing we’re interested in.
 Introducing a few equations here will be useful.

 This is the heart of what makes a model a GLM.
 This component essentially allows us to relax the assumption of normality of our response variable, by allowing other distributions, and then defining some function of the response variable that in fact DOES vary linearly with the predictor variables.
 The math behind how this works is both incredibly interesting, and requires some knowledge of linear algebra, so we will leave the interested reader with an encouragement to take a linear algebra class if they have room in their timetable.